Self Defence safety tips

 Calling for help and what to shout

-SDF Essex self defence safety tip.
+Self defence safety tips.
 Calling for “help” if you are in a vulnerable situation is very important, however, being very specific with your instruction will be far more effective.

 Obviously I hope this never happens, but if you need to raise an alarm shouting out “help help help” creates awareness, which may deter the attacker, but the public are less informed and there is no urgent focus on who should help you.